Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction

 \subsubsection{Multi-Head Fourier Transformer (MHFT)}

-After applying the above TAPE, our model has learned the sequential information in SBSs.
+After applying the above TAPE, our model has obtained the sequential information in SBSs.
 To efficiently learn the interactive information with less additional computational cost, we leverage the efficient \textbf{Fourier Transformer}.
-According to the convolution theorem~\cite{C}, the product operator in the frequency domain is equivalent to global circular convolution in the time domain.
-This implies that complex convolution operations can be implemented through fast Fourier transform (FFT) with a time complexity of $O(KlogK)$ and multiplication operations~\cite{fnet, gnet}.
+According to the convolution theorem~\cite{C}, the product operator in the frequency domain is equivalent to global circular convolution in the time domain, which is able to extract interactive information and refine the sequence representation.
+It also implies that complex convolution operations can be implemented through fast Fourier transform (FFT) with a time complexity of $O(KlogK)$ and multiplication operations~\cite{fnet, gnet}.
 Compared with the self-attention mechanism with a time complexity of $O(K^2)$, this method explores interactive information while improving efficiency.

 Specifically, we perform Fourier transform along the sequence length dimension to transform $S_*$ to $X \in \mathbb{C}^{K \times d}$ which represents the frequency domain representation of $S_*$.
-We then implement the convolution fusion of behaviors and mine interactive information by performing a dot product with the complex parameter matrix $W \in \mathbb{C}^{K \times d}$~\cite{fmlp}.
+We then implement the convolution fusion of behaviors and mine interactive information by performing the element-wise multiplication with a complex parameter matrix $W \in \mathbb{C}^{K \times d}$~\cite{fmlp}.
 Finally, we obtain the full convolution sequence representation $\widetilde{S_*} \in \mathbb{R}^{K \times d}$ through inverse fast Fourier transform (IFFT).
 The formulas are as follows: